ID-Sculpt: ID-aware 3D Head Generation from Single In-the-wild Portrait Image: Method

 \subsection{Geometry Sculpting}

-During the geometry sculpting stage, we aim to obtain a fine-grained 3D geometry, that is consistent with the facial features in the input image under the reference view, and consistent across different viewpoints.
-We first convert the initial 3D mesh obtained from ID-aware initialization into a textured 3D mesh representation.
-In this process, we use deformable tetrahedral grid (DMTet)~\cite{shen2021dmtet} as the 3D representation to facilitate high-resolution details and high-quality surface.
+During the geometry sculpting stage, we aim to obtain a fine-grained 3D geometry, that is consistent with the input image under the reference view, and consistent across different viewpoints.
+We first convert the initial 3D mesh obtained from ID-aware initialization into DMTet~\cite{shen2021dmtet} representation to facilitate high-resolution details and high-quality surface.
 Specifically, we use the normals rendered from 3D-GAN as the pseudo ground truth normals $\mathcal{N}_{\mathbf{c}}$.
 For the DMTet object to be optimized, we use Marching Tetrahedra to generate the normal map $\hat{\mathcal{N}_{\mathbf{c}}}$.
-In order to polish the overall surface from multiple viewpoints, we uniformly sample camera poses $\mathbf{c}$ distributed in the 3D-GAN space, and use $\mathcal{L}_2$ distance between normal maps as the loss function, defined as $\mathcal{L}_\text{norm} = \| \hat{\mathcal{N}_{\mathbf{c}}} - \mathcal{N}_{\mathbf{c}}\|_2$.
+To polish the overall surface from multiple viewpoints, we uniformly sample camera poses $\mathbf{c}$ distributed in the 3D-GAN space, and use $L_2$ distance between normal maps as the loss function, defined as $\mathcal{L}_\text{norm} = \| \hat{\mathcal{N}_{\mathbf{c}}} - \mathcal{N}_{\mathbf{c}}\|_2$.

-\textbf{Geometry Refinement.} During the geometry refinement stage, we use \textbf{ID-aware Geometry Supervision} (Sec.~\ref{subsec:4.1}) to ensure the generation of fine geometry under the reference view, while supplementing the information with the prior of the diffusion model under other views, as shown in Eq.(\ref{eq:defination}).
+\textbf{Geometry Refinement.} During the geometry refinement stage, we use \textbf{ID-aware Geometry Supervision} to ensure the generation of fine geometry under the reference view, while supplementing the information with the prior of the diffusion model under other views, as shown in Eq.(\ref{eq:defination}).
 Under the reference view, we calculate the reference loss from the head foreground mask, normal map, and depth map of the reference image, which is defined as:

 where the foreground mask $M$ is obtained through face parsing, and both the mask loss $L_{\text{mask}}$ and normal loss $L_{\text{normal}}$ are defined as the $\mathcal{L}_2$ distance between the rendered mask and normal map, and the reference mask and normal map.
 For the depth loss $L_{\text{depth}}$, we use the negative Pearson correlation to alleviate the problem of depth scale mismatch.